 It is important to be clear about how covid-19 symptoms differ from those of other common infections which we normally see at this time of the year.

 ▪ new continuous cough

 ▪ loss of, or change in, sense of smell or taste.

 If a child develops any of the above symptoms they should self- isolate and you should book a test as soon as possible via https://www.publichealth.hscni.net/covid-19-coronavirus/testing-and-tracing-covid-19/testing-covid-19

 Children generally cope well with viruses and colds but if you are concerned that your child is unwell please contact the surgery for medical advice on 02890642914.

 Click here for Information for Parents and Carers This includes: "Leaflet – Information for Parents and Carers" which has advice on the steps to take if a child or anyone they live with develops symptoms.

 Ormeau Park Surgery’s emergency arrangements during the Coronavirus Pandemic.

-Please do not telephone to see if your prescription is ready.
+Please do not phone to see if your prescription is ready.
 This reduces accessibility on our phone lines for other patients.
-Repeat prescriptions will be ready in 2 working days after the request.
+Repeat prescriptions will be ready in 2 working days after the date of request.